Use of Intellectual Property

 b) the text offers a unique perspective on the topic of study

-The panel informs the faculty member in writing of its decision indicating the reason for approval or disapproval, no later than 30 days from the day the request is received by the panel.
+The panel informs the faculty member in writing of its decision indicating the reason for approval or disapproval, no later than 30 days following the application deadline.
 A copy of the decision is transmitted to the Provost/Vice President for Academic Affairs.
 All decisions require a majority vote.
 A panel member who represents the department of the faculty member whose request is under consideration may not vote on that request.
 All materials submitted to the panel and any other materials produced by the panel will be appropriately archived within the university at the end of each academic year.

 Instructors whose application to require purchases of intellectual property has been